scott-maddox/fdint/README.rst

    integral by parameter polynomial approximation," 2014.
    DOI: 10.13140/2.1.1094.6566

-The `source code`_ and `documentation`_ (coming soon) are graciously hosted by GitHub.
+The `source code`_ is hosted by GitHub.

 Installation
 ============

 In order to use FDINT, you must have a working `Python`_ distribution installed.
-Python 3 support has not yet been tested, so Python 2.7 is suggested.
+Either Python 2 or Python 3 should work (if not, please let me know by `opening a github issue`_).
 You will also need to install `Numpy`_ before proceeding.
 If you're not familiar with Python, you might consider installing a `Python distribution`_ that comes prepackaged with Numpy.